HisaoLabSUSTC/STHV-Net/README.md

 # STHV-Net
 STHV-Net: Hypervolume Approximation based on Set Transformer

+**ACKNOWLEDGEMENT**
+This project was formerly attempted by Mr. Weiyu Chen during his studies at SUSTech.
+Therefore, the authors of this paper would like to express their gratitude to him for his attempt and effort on this project.

 ## **Notes For Original Results**

 For whom might be interested in reproducing the results in the paper, please use the `STHV-Net-...` models in `models/M[objective_num]/old/*`.  **To make sure the accuracy of approximation, solution sets with sizes less than 100 should to be supplemented with 0 vectors until their size reaches 100**